Home · General Resources · Legal Profession (70 sites)

 Law Society of Jersey

 The Society is the governing body of lawyers practising as advocates and solicitors of the Royal Court of Jersey.
-Besides information on the organisation and activities of the Society, the site includes lists of individual members and of law firms, and the full text of the Society's Code of Conduct.
+Besides information on the organisation and activities of the Society, the site includes directories of individual members and of law firms, and the full text of the Society’s Code of Conduct.

 Law Society of Northern Ireland